radroid/shad-edit/docs/architecture.md

 1. **Catalog ingestion** – Admins or automation call `convex/catalogComponents.addCatalogComponent` with code, Tailwind property metadata, default variants, and dependencies.
 2. **Marketplace browse** – `marketplace/index.tsx` loads catalog entries through `useCatalogComponents` and renders previews via `src/lib/component-renderer.tsx`.
+3. **Guest editing (optional)** – Selecting *Edit component* in the overlay spawns a cache-backed editing session:
+   - Tailwind properties are extracted client-side via `property-extractor`.
+   - Property changes persist to `localStorage` (`guestEdits`) and re-render instantly.
+   - Guests may continue anonymously or sign in later to promote their edits.
-3. **Project cloning** – Selecting *Use in project* creates a `projectComponents` record linked back to the catalog component ID and copies variant defaults.
+4. **Project cloning** – Selecting *Use in project* (guest or authenticated) creates a Convex `projectComponents` record linked back to the catalog component ID and copies variant defaults.
+If the user previously edited the component as a guest, cached properties are migrated into the new project record.
-4. **Editor session** – `/projects/:projectId/components/:componentId` loads:
+5. **Editor session** – `/projects/:projectId/components/:componentId` loads:
    - Catalog config for structural metadata.
-   - Project component for saved variant properties.
+   - Project component for saved variant properties (or migrated guest edits).
    - Project theme for brand tokens.
    Property changes update Convex through debounced mutations, and the canvas regenerates code with `generateCodeWithTheme`.
-5. **Publishing** – When an authenticated user publishes, Convex snapshots the themed JSX, persists variant metadata, and flags the component in `components` as public for marketplace reuse.
+6. **Publishing** – When an authenticated user publishes, Convex snapshots the themed JSX, persists variant metadata, and flags the component in `components` as public for marketplace reuse.

+### Persistence Modes

+- **Guest cache** – browser `localStorage` (namespaced by component ID) stores Tailwind property bags plus timestamp/version metadata.
+Used only on `/marketplace` guest sessions.
+- **Convex** – authenticated sessions persist via `projectComponents`, `projects`, and related tables.
+Cache migrations clear the guest store after successful import so Convex stays authoritative.

 ### Convex Tables (Simplified)